 For us this meant value adding to our raw milk product.
 Why sell our milk for next to nothing to a big processor when we could bottle it ourselves and start making farming a viable way of life again?

 And not just us.
-If you support us and make Country Valley milk a success then we can start buying other local farmers’ milk to bottle and pay them a better price too.
-That way we can all ensure that Wollondilly keeps the rural way of life that you live here to enjoy.
+If you support us and keep Country Valley milk a success then we can continue buying other local farmers’ milk to bottle and pay them a better price too.
+That way we can all ensure that the Sydney Basin keeps the rural way of life that you live here to enjoy.
 If our farms go, so does the lifestyle.